Joni and Dinah

 1:19 Robertson explains, backstage, that Ronnie Hawkins first hired him saying, “well, son, it doesn’t pay much, but you’ll get more pussy than Frank Sinatra.”
 This is spliced into the launch of Ronnie Hawkins’ performance on stage.

 WARNING: Both Canadian and U.S. Confederate flags appear on the walls in this interview scene.
-(I don’t know enough about The Band to add any context beyond that they were Canadian born and did write songs about the U.S. South.)
+(I don’t know enough about The Band to add any context beyond that most of the band were Canadian born and bred, and they wrote songs about the U.S. South.)

 clips from “The Last Waltz” shown, complete with the clutter in my den and annoying lamp reflection